core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Request/Response Model ## {#sec-request-response}

 ### General ###
 A CoAP client is an endpoint able to transmit CoAP requests and receive CoAP responses.
 Since the underlying UDP transport supports multiplexing by means of UDP port number, there can be multiple independent CoAP clients operational on a single host.
 On each UDP port, an independent CoAP client can be hosted.
-Each independent CoAP client sends requests that use the associated endpoint's UDP port number as the UDP source port of the request.
+Each independent CoAP client sends requests that use the associated endpoint's UDP port number as the UDP source port number of the request.

 All CoAP requests that are sent via IP multicast MUST be Non-confirmable, see {{Section 8.1 of RFC7252}}.
 The Message ID in an IP multicast CoAP message is used for optional message deduplication by both clients and servers, as detailed in {{Section 4.5 of RFC7252}}.
 A server sends back a unicast response to a CoAP group request.
 The unicast responses received by the CoAP client may be a mixture of success (e.g., 2.05 Content) and failure (e.g., 4.04 Not Found) codes, depending on the individual server processing results.